betheden/hebrew-grammar/content/stem_polel.rst

 and has potential to express the same range of verbal action.
 The Polel stem is formed from the Piel stem by dropping the 2nd radical and repeating the 3rd radical (with a vowel change).
 It is a rare verbal form in Biblical Hebrew.

-It is recommended to *always* consult a dictionary or lexicon for the precise nuance of any verb in the Polel stem.
+.. include:: ../includes/consult_dictionary.txt

-NOTE: The Polel stem appears exactly the same as the Polal stem in all conjugations; only the 3rd-person masculine singular forms are different.
+.. warning:: The Polel stem appears exactly the same as the Polal stem in all
+          conjugations; only the 3rd-person masculine singular forms are different.

 Form
 ----